jpgsantos/Subcellular_workflow/Docs/Results.rst

 Sensitivity Analysis
 --------------------

+The calculations performed to obtain these Sensitivities where performed according to the equations described in Halnes et al 2009\ :sup:`1`\.

   .. _rst.SA.M1:

 - **rst.SA.M1** - Matrix with (:math:`r*k`) random numbers within the lower and upper bound ranges set for each parameter